Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings

 Strong property (T) immediately translates in terms of fixed points for affine actions \cite[Proposition 5.6]{MR2574023}:

-\begin{corollary*} Let $\Gamma$ be an undistorted $\tilde{A}_2$-lattice.
-Then for every admissible Banach space $E$ every action of $\Gamma$ by isometries on $E$ has a fixed point. \end{corollary*}
+\begin{introcorollary} Let $\Gamma$ be an undistorted $\tilde{A}_2$-lattice.
+Then for every admissible Banach space $E$ every action of $\Gamma$ by isometries on $E$ has a fixed point. \end{introcorollary}

-In particular, we obtain the following generalization of \cite{Nowak}, which deals only with sufficiently small $p>2$ (the precise condition depends on the building, but always implies $p\leq 2.106$ and small bounds on the uniformly bounded representation.
+In particular, we obtain the following generalization of \cite{Nowak}, which deals only with sufficiently small $p>2$ (the precise condition depends on the building, but always implies $p\leq 2.106$) and small bounds on the uniformly bounded representation.

-\begin{corollary*} Let $\Gamma$ be an undistorted $\tilde{A}_2$-lattice.
-For every uniformly bounded representation $\pi$ of $\Gamma$ on a $L^p$ space ($1<p<\infty$), or more generally a subspace of a quotient of a non-commutative $L^p$ space ($1<p<\infty$), one has $H^1(G,\pi) =0$. \end{corollary*} Here a \emph{non-commutative $L^p$ space} is the $L^p$-space of a von Neumann algebra \cite{PisierXu}, see also \S~\ref{sec:OSpreliminaries}.
+\begin{introcorollary} Let $\Gamma$ be an undistorted $\tilde{A}_2$-lattice.
+For every uniformly bounded representation $\pi$ of $\Gamma$ on a $L^p$ space ($1<p<\infty$), or more generally a subspace of a quotient of a non-commutative $L^p$ space ($1<p<\infty$), one has $H^1(G,\pi) =0$. \end{introcorollary} Here a \emph{non-commutative $L^p$ space} is the $L^p$-space of a von Neumann algebra \cite{PisierXu}, see also \S~\ref{sec:OSpreliminaries}.

 This is in sharp contrast with groups acting properly and cocompactly on bounded degree hyperbolic graphs, which admit proper actions on $L^p$ spaces for $p<\infty$ large enough \cite{MR2221161}, and proper actions on quotients of $L^p$ spaces for $p>1$ small enough \cite{MR3940900}.